psycopg/psycopg/docs/basic/from_pg2.rst

 will behave largely the same way of Psycopg 2.

-Note that, using `!ClientCursor` parameters, you can only specify query values (aka *the string that go in single quotes*).
+Note that, using `!ClientCursor` parameters, you can only specify query values (aka *the strings that go in single quotes*).
 If you need to parametrize different parts of a statement, you must use the `!psycopg.sql` module::

     >>> from psycopg import sql